Dof-PHP/loy-framework/docs/en/web/Wrapper.md

 Validate success response parameters.

 Typically, response data are php arrays.
-Four types of format of wrappers in Loy:
+Four types of format of wrappers in Dof:

 ### Index Array